Quality Improvement

 Early collaboration with staff and stakeholders is key to creating the conditions for implementing change within your system.

-A Project Charter should include a concise summary of the improvement aim, the scope of the project, ideas for change, how the improvement will be measured, who will be involved and any risks associated.
+A Project Charter should be done alongside your improvement team.
+This should include a concise summary of the improvement aim, the scope of the project, ideas for change, how the improvement will be measured, who will be involved and any risks associated.
 It should also address the rationale or business case for the work and therefore is an important tool in creating the conditions.

 Resources: